Skip to Content

 label

 An optional name for this entry, used in log output and error messages.
 If omitted, Miso falls back to the entry’s path value.

-Using a label is recommended in any project with more than one env file — it makes errors like the following immediately actionable:
+Using a label is recommended in any project with more than one env file — it makes errors immediately actionable:

 api: missing required variable: REDIS_URL